Artic144/Stardew-damage-calculator/README.md

 There are four Innate Enchantments that affect damage done and they are all mutually exclusive: Slime Slayer, Crit.
 Power (1-3), Crit.
 Chance (1-3), and Attack (1-5).
 Attack does not affect damage until a later step, and I am unsure as to when Slime Slayer affects damage done.
 My best guess would be at the very end of the calculations alongside enchants like Crusader or Bug Killer.
 That leaves the Crit.
 Enchantments that can be factored in at this step.

 Crit.
-Chance factors in addatively with the ring bonuses above, and can be described with the formula:
+Chance factors in additively with the ring bonuses above, and can be described with the formula:

 `newCritChance = critChance * (1 + critChanceModifier + 0.02*critChanceEnchantLevel)`.